 S. No Туре Milestones Implemen tation Timeline Target set by State in Status Jan 17 to June 17 July 17 to Dec 17 Jan 18 to June 18 July 18 to Dec 18 1 E-Governance Coverage with E-MAAS (from the date of hosting the software) • Registration of Birth, Death and Marriage, • Water & Sewerage Charges, • Grievance Redressal, • Property Tax, • Advertisement tax, • Issuance of Licenses, • Building Permissions, • Mutations, • Payroll, • Pension, • e-procurement, • Personnel Staff management and • Project management.
 24 months 36 months Yes In order to improve the delivery of citizen services by various Urban Local Bodies (ULBs) including Improvement Trusts and other related authorities, the Department of Local Government has embarked upon a comprehensive project for introducing automation and e-Governance in the Department across all urban local bodies, Improvement Trusts, Regional Deputy Directors, Directorate and Secretariat.
-State Implementation Consultant M/s Deloitte has been engaged as
+State Implementation Consultant M/s Deloitte has been engaged as State Implementation

-S. No Туре Milestones Implemen tation Timeline Target set by State in Status Jan 17 to June 17 July 17 to Dec 17 Jan 18 to June 18 July 18 to Dec 18 State Implementation Consultant (SIC) The tendering process for System Integrator was for closed due to non receipt of any bid in Oct 2015.
+S. No Туре Milestones Implemen tation Timeline Target set by State in SAAP Status Jan 17 to June 17 July 17 to Dec 17 Jan 18 to June 18 July 18 to Dec 18 Consultant (SIC) The tendering process for System Integrator was for closed due to non receipt of any bid in Oct 2015.
 Fresh tender process has been initiated after relaxing the eligibility criteria.
-2 Constitution and professionalizati 1.
-Establishment of municipal cadre.
-Yes Punjab Municipal Services (Recruitment on of municipal cadre Cadre linked training.
+2 Constitution and professionalizati Establishment of municipal cadre.
+Cadre linked training.
+24 months 24 months Yes Yes Punjab Municipal Services (Recruitment and conditions of of municipal cadre 3.
 The State will prepare a Policy for Right-sizing the number of municipal functionaries depending on, say, population of the ULB, generation of internal resources and expenditure on salaries.
-Yes Yes and conditions of Service) Rules 1975 and amended time to time are available wherein Municipal Cadre for different services along with qualification, experience etc in Urban Local Bodies are notified.
+36 months Yes Service) Rules 1975 and amended time to time are available wherein Municipal Cadre for different services along with qualification, experience etc in Urban Local Bodies are notified.
 The above reform to be accomplished within the given time frame.
 3 Augmenting double entry accounting Appointment of internal auditor.
-24 months Yes In order to audit the accounts of ULBs prepared on DEAS, the Govt. has recently
+24 months Yes In order to audit the accounts of ULBs prepared on DEAS, the Govt. has recently directed the ULBs to

-S. No Туре Milestones Implemen tation Timeline Target set by State in Status Jan 17 to June 17 July 17 to Dec 17 Jan 18 to June 18 July 18 to Dec 18 directed the ULBs to engage a professional CA as Internal Auditor from 2015-16 onwards.
-4 Urban Planning and City level Preparation of Master Plan using GIS.
-48 months Yes To be accomplished Plans Establish Urban Development Authorities.
+S. No Туре Milestones Implemen tation Timeline Target set by State in Status Jan 17 to June 17 July 17 to Dec 17 Jan 18 to June 18 July 18 to Dec 18 engage a professional CA as Internal Auditor from 2015-16 onwards.
+4 Urban Planning and City level Plans Preparation of Master Plan using GIS.
+48 months Yes To be accomplished Establish Urban Development Authorities.
 36 months Yes Achieved : Urban Development Authority are already in existence in Punjab Make a State level policy to implement the parameters given in National Mission for Sustainable Habitat.
 24 months Yes To be accomplished 5 Devolution of funds and functions Implementation of SFC recommendations within timeline.
 18 Months Yes To be accomplished 6 Review of Building by-laws State to formulate a policy and action plan for having a solar roof top in all buildings having an area greater than 500 square meters and all public buildings.
-Yes To be accomplished 7 Set-up financial intermediary at state level Establish and operationalize financial intermediary- pool finance, access external funds, float municipal bonds.
-12-18 months Yes To be accomplished 9 Credit Rating Complete the credit ratings of the ULBs 18 months Yes To be accomplished
+12-24 months Yes To be accomplished 7 Set-up financial intermediary at state level Establish and operationalize financial intermediary- pool finance, access external funds, float municipal bonds.
+12-18 months Yes To be accomplished 9 Credit Rating Complete the credit ratings of the ULBs 18 months Yes To be accomplished 10 Energy and Water Give incentives for green buildings (e.g. rebate in property tax or 24 months Yes To be accomplished